 SJ11: Controls power to the FT232RL USB chip.
 Default position is ON.
 Cut this trace if you do not want to use the USB port for programming.

-SJ12: Only on board v0.5, this jumper allows you to easily connect the onboard 1M-ohm pullup resistor to D10.
+SJ12: Only on board v0.5 and later, this jumper allows you to easily connect the onboard 1M-ohm pullup resistor to D10.
 Default position is OFF.
 Add a solder bridge if you want to connect D10 to the onboard pullup resistor.
 This is handy for using D10 as a hardware interrupt.
 DO NOT use this jumper if you have modified SJ1 to use D10 as the RTC interrupt.
 Also, DO NOT use this jumper if you are using D10 for any other type of input besides something that needs the pullup.

 On the front of the board, there are 4 small 3-pin headers next to the Grove connectors.
 These headers allow you to select what voltage signal goes on the V line of the Grove connector.

 The 2 Grove connectors labeled “I2C” and “D4-5” can be powered by either 3.3v constantly or the switchable 3.3v signal (controlled by D22).

 The 2 Grove connectors labeled “D6-7” and “D10-11” can be powered by either the switchable 3.3v line or the switchable 5v line (both controlled by D22)

-The 2 Grove connectors for the Auxiliary Analog converter can be powered by either the switchable 3.3v line or the switchable 5v line.
+The 2 Grove connectors for the Auxiliary Analog converter can be powered by either the switchable 3.3v line or the switchable 5v line (both controlled by D22)